domalian/domalian.github.io/projects/scrolling-sign.md

   <img width="400px" src="../img/scrolling-sign/scrolling-sign-logo.png" class="img-thumbnail" >
 </div>

-By end of this project, I become much more comfortable with working with FSM designs.
-Before this, I had only been working on combinational logic, so this project made the process to making sequential logic circuits more familiar to me.
-It made me realize the importance of drawing a proper state diagram as it proved to be the best reference when creating the truth table, and debugging.
+By end of this project, I became much more comfortable with working with FSM designs.
+Before this, I had only been working with combinational logic, so this project made the process to making sequential logic circuits more familiar to me.
+I learned how to put the truth table into practice, and realized the importance of drawing a proper state diagram as it proved to be the best reference when creating the truth table and for debugging.

 ## GitHub